What is Common Size Analysis?

 Types of Common Size Analysis

 Common size analysis can be conducted in two ways, i.e., vertical analysis and horizontal analysis.
 Vertical analysis refers to the analysis of specific line items in relation to a base item within the same financial period.
-For example, in the balance sheet, we can assess the proportion of inventory by dividing inventory line using total assets as the base item.
+For example, in the balance sheet, we can assess the proportion of inventory by dividing the inventory line using total assets as the base item.

-On the other hand, horizontal analysis refers to the analysis of specific line items and comparing it to a similar line item in the previous or subsequent financial period.
+On the other hand, horizontal analysis refers to the analysis of specific line items and comparing them to a similar line item in the previous or subsequent financial period.
 Although common size analysis is not as detailed as trend analysis using ratios, it does provide a simple way for financial managers to analyze financial statements.